This is a website to allow clubs and individuals to buy and sell fish, reptiles, amphibians, food cultures, and other pet keeping supplies.

 Yes!
 Upload your video to YouTube, then put the YouTube link the Reference link field when editing your lot.
 The video will automatically be embedded next to any images you have.

 Yes.
 Any auction admin can change a bidder number when editing the user.
-Lots that have already been added will still use the old bidder number (needed in case labels have already been printed), but invoicing will still be accurate.
+Lots that have already been added or sold will still appear correctly on the invoice for that user.

 When adding a lot to a club auction, there's a checkbox for breeder points.
-(If you don't see it, make sure This is a fish auction is checked.)
+(If you don't see it, make sure Use Breeder Points is checked.)

 This checkbox allows you to track any lots that were home grown in your auction in two ways: